MidFlorida Credit Union

-MidFlorida Credit Union, founded in 1954, is a credit union based in Lakeland, Florida.
+MidFlorida Credit Union (stylized as MIDFLORIDA) is a credit union based in Lakeland, Florida.
 MidFlorida has 58 locations throughout the state of Florida, 421,180 members and $6.05 billion in assets as of December 31, 2021, making MidFlorida the fourth-largest credit union in the state of Florida.
 MidFlorida Credit Union is regulated by the National Credit Union Administration (NCUA) as a federally insured state-chartered credit union.
 MidFlorida was officially chartered in 1935 and was assigned NCUA charter number 68600.

 History

 MidFlorida Credit Union was founded in 1954 in Lakeland as the Polk County Teachers Credit Union, and currently serves a large part of the Central Florida area.
 In 2002, MidFlorida expanded its community charter to include Okeechobee, Sumter and Hardee counties.
 MidFlorida became a state-chartered credit union in 2009, shortening the company name to MidFlorida Credit Union.

 Bay Gulf Merger

 On June 15, 2010, MidFlorida and Bay Gulf Credit Union announced a merger between the two credit unions, which added Bay Gulf's approximately 20,000 members and $140 million assets to MidFlorida then 130,000 members and $1.4 billion assets.
 As a result of the merger, MidFlorida gained access to the Tampa Bay area and expanded services to all or part of 14 Florida counties.